 Bust of Cleopatra VII at Altes Museum in Berlin.

 This marble bust is believed to be the real Queen Cleopatra.
-If you're a fan of Hollywood's version, perhaps you'll be disappointed - this Cleopatra is no more or less beautiful than the average person.
+If you're a fan of Hollywood's version, perhaps you'll be disappointed—this Cleopatra is pretty average looking.

 Accounts of early historians support that Egypt's most famous queen was not some unsurpassable beauty; Plutarch wrote that her looks "were not such as to strike all who saw her."

 Supposedly, she was intensely charming.
 She had personality and presence.
-She was commanding, magnetic, mysterious, witty, fickle, hard to pin down—this is exactly the complicated, awesome Cleopatra that Shakespeare brings to life.
+She was commanding, magnetic, mysterious, witty, hard to pin down—this is exactly the complicated, awe-inspiring Cleopatra that Shakespeare brought to life.

-She's larger than life.
-So is Antony.
-While Romeo and Juliet takes place in the small, insular world of their home city, Antony and Cleopatra is a huge, expansive play.
+Shakespeare's Cleopatra is larger than life, and so is his Antony.
+While Romeo and Juliet takes place in the little world of their home city, Antony and Cleopatra's love story is huge, spanning empires.
 From Egypt to Rome, the entire world is their stage where we watch them live and fall.